posit-conf-2024/ds-workflows-python/materials/06-bonus-stuff/vs-code-power-user/README.md

 ## The Command Palette and Keyboard Shortcuts

+Mac vs. Windows:

+See <https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-reference> for more details.

 Open the command pallette, they type the action you want to do.
 No reason to memorize all the keyboard shortcuts!

 <kbd>⇧ Shift</kbd> + <kbd>⌘ Command</kbd> + <kbd>P</kbd>